acrolinx/acrolinx-coding-guidance/README.md

 a stack of [good coding books](topics/coding-style.md), or the experience and intuition that a good developer has.

-You don't need to agree with all points in this document, and you might find exceptions where it makes sense to implement something differently.
+You don't need to agree with all the points in this document, and you might find exceptions where it makes sense to implement something differently.
 Remember: There are good reasons to not do good things.
 Make sure that your reasons are good enough.
 You're able to explain them, and